 Sure in her convictions, Willow knew more than anything the kindness this woman was showing her was wrong.
 A murderer like her didn't deserve being woken tenderly.
 A torturer like her wasn't entitled to warm biscuits and jam in the morning.
 Malicious and destructive villains like her don't warrant clemency.
 The Big Bad doesn't get a break.
 It went against every Scooby bone in Willow's body.
 And she knew it.

 Before she would let herself soften and melt in tears of Tara and sobs of 'sorries', Willow pushed her chair back and stood.
-Looking downward, she took a few small steps, away before letting out a quiet "Please excuse me," and closed the door to her room behind her.
+Looking to the floor, she hid her eyes.
+Taking a few small steps, she turned and let out a quiet "Please excuse me," before closing the door to her room behind her.

-Ms. Harkness sighed and turned to look as the latch to the door slid quietly into place with a small click.
+Ms. Hartness sighed and turned to look as the latch to the door slid quietly into place with a small click.